cbaziotis/lm-prior-for-nmt/README.md

 ```
 For nested parameters, separate the names with `.`.

+**Experiment output**:
 For every model that is trained, all its data,
 including the checkpoint, outputs and its training progress,
 are saved in the `experiments/` directory, under `experiments/CONFIG_NAME/START_DATETIME`.
 For instance, a model trained with the command above will be saved under:
 `experiments/prototype.rnn_lm_en/20-10-21_16:03:22`.

-> Verify that the model is training by opening visdom and selecting the model from the search bar.
+Verify that the model is training by opening visdom and selecting the model from the search bar.

 #### 1. Train a language model (LM)
 To train an LM you need to run  `models/sent_lm.py` using the desired config.